How This Tool Works

 💡 Pro Tips:

-- •Combine with the <a href="/toolbox/uk-budget-income-planner" class="underline hover:text-primary">UK Budget Income Planner</a> to fit therapy into your monthly budget.
+- •Combine with the <a href="/toolbox/uk-budget-income-planner" class="underline hover:text-primary">UK Budget Income Planner</a> to plan therapy spending alongside your other bills.

 Advanced Topics